jaroslavtavgen/Personal-Projects/README.md

 Math Square Trainer with a Time Limit.html helps you to train your skills of finding a square of a number.
 The numbers are generated randomly, the difficulty level increases after you've guessed all squares from the current range.
 You have 5 seconds to correctly guess the answer.
 Incorrect guesses are forgiven.

+Math Multiplication Trainer with a Time Limit.html helps you to train your multiplication skills.
+The numbers are generated randomly, the difficulty level increases after you've guessed all possible multiplications from the current range.
+You have 5 seconds to correctly guess the answer.
+Incorrect guesses are forgiven.

 Math_square_trainer.html helps you to train your skills of finding a square of a number.
 The numbers are generated randomly, the difficulty level increases with each correct guess.
 Each incorrect guess ends the game.
 The number are in hex.

 Math_train_square_of_numbers.cpp helps you to train your skills of finding a square of a number.
 The numbers are generated randomly, the difficulty level increases with each correct guess.
 Each incorrect guess ends the game.